finnair/v-validation/packages/core/README.md

 `V` supports

-- All validators have [`Validator.next`](#next) function to chain validator rules,.
+- All validators have [`Validator.next`](#next) function to chain validator rules.
-- `compositionOf` - validators are run one after another against the (current) converted value (a shortcut for [`Validator.next`](#next))
+- `compositionOf` - validators are run one after another against the (current) converted value (a shortcut for [`Validator.next`](#next)).
-- `allOf` - value must satisfy all the validators
-  - validators are run in parallel and the results are combined
-  - all the validators must return the same value (deepEquals)
+- `allOf` - the input value must satisfy all the validators.
+Validators are run in parallel and must return the same value (deepEquals).
-- `anyOf` - at least one of the validators must match
+- `anyOf` - at least one of the validators must match.
-- `oneOf` - exactly one validator must match while others should return false
+- `oneOf` - exactly one validator must match while others should return false.

 ## <a name="object">V.object</a>